 6 Parameters and Estimates

 Opinion polling has been conducted since the 19th century.
-The general goal is to describe the opinions held by a specific population on a given set of topics.
+The general aim is to describe the opinions held by a specific population on a given set of topics.
 In recent times, these polls have been pervasive in the US during presidential elections.
-Polls are useful when interviewing every member of a particular population is logistically impossible.
-The general strategy is to interview a smaller group, chosen at random, and then infer the opinions of the entire population from the opinions of the smaller group.
-Statistical theory is used to justify the process.
-This theory is referred to as inference and it is the main topic of this part of the book.
+Polls are useful when interviewing every member of a specific population is logistically impossible.
+The general strategy involves interviewing a smaller, randomly chosen group and then inferring the opinions of the entire population from those of this subset.
+Statistical theory, known as inference, is used to justify the process and is the primary focus of this part of the book.

 Perhaps the best known opinion polls are those conducted to determine which candidate is preferred by voters in a given election.
-Political strategists make extensive use of polls to decide, among other things, how to invest resources.
-For example, they may want to know in which geographical locations to focus their “get out the vote” efforts.
+Political strategists extensively use polls to decide, among other things, where to allocate resources, such as determining the geographical locations to focus their “get out the vote” efforts.

-Elections are a particularly interesting case of opinion polls because the actual opinion of the entire population is revealed on election day.
-Of course, it costs millions of dollars to run an actual election which makes polling a cost effective strategy for those that want to forecast the results.
-Apart from strategist, news organizations are also interested in forecasting elections, as there appears to be demand for these.
+Elections are a particularly interesting instances of opinion polls because reveal the actual opinion of the entire population on election day.
+Of course, it costs millions of dollars to run an real election, which makes polling a cost-effective strategy for those seeking to forecast the results.
+In addition to strategist, news organizations are also interested in forecasting elections due to the apparent demand for what they reveal.

 6.1 The sampling model for polls